turbonemesis/constitution/README.md

 Software development cross-team constitution idea

 This is just a rough-draft example, I encourage you to apply these underlying concepts to your own processes and come up with something even better!

+> One excellent way to get everyone's buy-in is to have everyone vote, and the voting requirement itself usually results in the author needing to alter their proposal in a way that appeases everyone so that the author can then get enough votes to get whatever it is passed--that my friends is what I encourage you to do both in the drafting of a constitution itself and in any proposals that are brought up for vote thereafter--alter it to appease as many people as possible--that's the whole point of voting.

 See the [CONSTITUTION.md](CONSTITUTION.md) for ideas on how you could write your own.